Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part1a/README.md

 1.0517072768223557e-8
 ```

-The resulting Julia plot of the impulse response error is shown below.
+The resulting Julia plot of the impulse response error is as follows:
 ![Fig. 2](./images/impresp_error.PNG "Impulse Response Error")

 You may also try modifying and running `check.jl`.

-Since the maximum of the absolute error is less than the [machine epsilon](https://en.wikipedia.org/wiki/Machine_epsilon) for [binary32](https://en.wikipedia.org/wiki/Single-precision_floating-point_format) (`Float32` in Julia), we can conclude that the kernel code is working as expected.
+Since the maximum absolute error is less than the [machine epsilon](https://en.wikipedia.org/wiki/Machine_epsilon) for [binary32](https://en.wikipedia.org/wiki/Single-precision_floating-point_format) (`Float32` in Julia), we can conclude that the kernel code is working as expected.

 The complete design is included in the `data` and `src` directories.
-Refer to the aie_exp/Part1 tutorial if you are unfamiliar with building a Vitis design from scratch.
+Refer to the aie_exp/Part1 tutorial if you are unfamiliar with building an AMD Vitis&trade; design from scratch.

 ## Conclusion

-We provided a Julia script which generates the required coefficients for a second order section of an IIR filter and kernel code to implement it.
 We used `Emulation-SW` to verify the functionality of the design.
-The AI engine kernel code implementation shows negligible difference compared to the original filter.
+We provided a Julia script that generates the required coefficients for a second-order section of an IIR filter and kernel code to implement it.
+The AI Engine kernel code implementation shows negligible differences from the original filter.

-In Part 1b, we show the process of creating the adaptive dataflow graph for an arbitrary number of cascaded second order sections.
+In Part 1b, we show the process of creating the adaptive dataflow graph for an arbitrary number of cascaded second-order sections.

 ## References